AutismBrainBehavior/Video-Neural-Network-ASD-screening/README.md

 - Predictions can be carried out using `python vgg16_lstm_hi_dim_predict.py` or using other `_predict.py` scripts.
 - The output predictions can be seen on the terminal or either be stored in a `.csv` by using `python vgg16_lstm_hi_dim_predict.py > output.csv`.

 In our project, we carried out prediction aggregation by splitting long videos into 5-second segments for optimal training and prediction.
 The output `.csv` file can be used to carry out prediction aggregation to obtain final prediction over the entire video.
 The videos were generated using [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) with blank background over which skeletal keypoints were plotted.
+The neural network was tested on University of Geneva's high-performance computing cluster, Baobab.
+The slurm scripts for the same are `run_nn.sh` for training and `run_predict.sh` for testing.

 ### Citation
 If you use these tools in your research, please cite this project.